Cache API for Static Assets: Production-Grade Offline Delivery

 );

-// Telemetry: log failures without blocking the main thread
+// Telemetry: log failures without blocking installation

-const failures = results.filter(r => r.status === 'rejected');
+const failures = results.filter((r) => r.status === 'rejected');

 if (failures.length > 0) {

-console.warn('[Cache API] Partial precache failure:', failures.map(f => f.reason));
+'[Cache API] Partial precache failure:',

 // In production, send to analytics/telemetry endpoint